Boarders/slick-blog/site/posts/peano.md

 ---
-title: "Peano Axioms"
+title: "Peano Axioms (Draft)"
 author: Callan McGill
 date: "Sep 27, 2020"
 tags: [Agda, Natural Numbers]
 description: Explorations into the natural numbers
-quote: "God made the integers; all else is the work of man."
+quote: If there is one thing in mathematics that fascinates me more than anything else (and doubtless always has), it is neither 'number' nor 'size,' but always form.
+quoteAuthor: Grothendieck

 ---

   The 19th century brought about a revolution in the foundations of mathematics culminating in the Zermelo--Frankel axioms.
-This gave a foundational theory, _set theory_, within which the typical objects of mathematics could be encoded.
+This gave a foundational theory, _set theory_, in which the main branches of mathematics could be encoded.
-Within this mileux more generally arose the axiomatic method whereby mathematical objects came to be characterized not by any particular construction one could give but by the set of axioms (or laws) which an object should satisfy.
-This eventually gave rise to the development of category theory as a foundational theory of mathematics characterizing objects via their universal properties.
+Within this mileux arose the axiomatic method whereby mathematical objects came to be characterized not by any particular construction, but by the set of axioms (or laws) which an object satisfies.
+This eventually gave rise to the development of category theory as a foundational theory of mathematics characterizing objects via their universal properties. $\def\N{\mathsf{N}}$

-Let us turn then to the question of characterizing the natural numbers not as a particular set but by the properties it (hopefully uniquely) satisfies.
-Peano gave an axiomatization stating that a set of natural numbers $\def\N{\mathsf{N}}$ $\N$ is characterized by the following:
+Let us turn then to a paradigmatic case; a characterization of the natural numbers.
+Peano gave an axiomatization of the natural numbers as a set $\N$ with the following properties:

  -  There exist terms $0 \in \N$ and $\mathrm{s} : \N \rightarrow \N$.